chrisriesgo/FeatureTrackingPlugin/README.md

-# Bait-and-Switch Plugin
+# Feature Tracking Plugin

-Review information concerning plugins created using the bait-and-switch approach.
+This plugin was created using the bait-and-switch approach.

 > _Note - these plugins aren't published on NuGet._